beNative/LogViewer/FUNCTIONAL_MANUAL.md

 This tab allows you to configure various aspects of the application and is divided into two main views: **Controls** and **JSON Source**.

 ### 9.1.
 Controls View
-This is the default view and provides user-friendly controls for common settings.
+This is the default view and provides user-friendly controls for common settings, organized by category.

-- **Appearance**: Toggle between Light and Dark themes, change the active icon set, adjust the UI Scale, and adjust the density of rows in the log table.
+- **Appearance**: Toggle between Light and Dark themes, change the active icon set, adjust the global UI Scale, and adjust the density of rows in the log table.
-- **Log Table Styles**: Customize the font, font size, style (bold/italic), and color for each column in the Log Viewer.
+- **Behavior**: Control the default log viewer mode (Paginate/Scroll), toggle the default visibility of the main Timeline, and individually toggle the visibility of each contextual bar within the timeline (Pages, Files, Dates, Density, and the Overview).
 - **Updates**: Opt-in to receive pre-release (beta) versions of the application.
 Enabling this requires an application restart to take effect.
+- **Table Styles**: Customize the font, font size, style (bold/italic), and color for each column in the Log Viewer.
+- **Debugging**: Contains options for developers, such as an inspector for UI focus and hover states.

 ### 9.2.
 JSON Source View
 For advanced users, this tab provides direct access to the `settings.json` configuration file.